 Times of the School Day:

-The school day starts at 8.45am, however, children may enter the building from 8.30am onwards.
+The school day starts at 8.45am, however, the internal school gates will open from 8.30am and the children can then proceed to their classrooms from this point.
 No children should be on the school site prior to this time as there is no one available to supervise them and ensure they are safe.

 Healthy Snacks and Water: